Russian opposition activist says police detained his father to pressure him | Politics

 Russian opposition activist says police detained his father to pressure him

+Police in Rostov did not immediately respond to a request for comment about the case.
+Zhdanov said his father had various health problems and that he doubted the 66-year-old would be able to survive being held in pre-trial detention.

-Authorities have cracked down on allies of Navalny, President Vladimir Putin's most prominent critic, whose jailing on what he said were trumped up parole violation charges sparked protests earlier this year.
-The authorities accuse his allies of illegally encouraging people to take part in those protests which they said at the time were not authorised and represented a public health risk due to COVID-19.
+Authorities have cracked down on allies of Navalny, President Vladimir Putin's most prominent critic, whose jailing on what he said were trumped-up parole violation charges sparked protests earlier this year.
+The authorities accuse his allies of illegally encouraging people to take part in those protests which they said at the time were not authorized and represented a public health risk due to COVID-19.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)